Khanjur R&D | Engineering Magic

 The martensitic phase transformation in Ti40.4Ni48Hf11.6 shape memory alloys is leveraged for bi-directional actuation with TiNiHf/SiO2/Si composites.
 The shape memory properties of magnetron sputtered Ti40.4Ni48Hf11.6 films annealed at 635°C – 5 min are influenced by film thickness and the underlying substrate.

-Auxetic Superelastic TiNiCuCo Sputtered Thin-Films For Stretchable Electronics
+Auxetic Superelastic TiNiCuCo Sputtered Thin-Films for Stretchable Electronics

 Structural Anisotropy in Stretchable Silicon